 When you book a retreat, we send you explicit instructions on where to fly in, suggestions about where to stay, and great places to eat.

-We’ll provide you with a list of hotels and Bed and Breakfast Inns in the area, when you sign up.
+We’ll provide you with a list of hotels and Bed and Breakfast Inns in the area when you sign up.
+Retreat costs do not include lodging or meals.

-The fees for intensives start at $2300+.
+The fees for intensives start at $2650+.
 Fees depend upon the therapist’s license and years of experience.
+Call with a specific therapist you’d like to see for their current rates, subject to change.

 Absolutely.
 We’ll provide you with great places to eat.
 We’ll email you a list of your clinician’s favorite 4- and 5-star restaurants in the area, as well as local, more casual eateries.